 IVRA Bernstein Travel Fellowships

-* Bernstein Travel Fellowship Application Form - Download
+* Bernstein Travel Fellowship Application Form - Download (Available in 2014 for the 17th IVRA Meeting, 16-21 August 2015, in Fremantle, Western Australia)

 The IVRA Bernstein Travel Fellowship program was established in 1988 and is named in honor of Dr Michael Bernstein, an Honorary Member and former President of the IVRA.
 It is designed to assist veterinarians in attending and presenting a paper at a Scientific Meeting of the Association.
 Veterinarians should have a special interest in veterinary radiology and be from countries where they have had little previous contact with others in veterinary radiology.
 It is reasoned that those awarded a Fellowship will take the knowledge gained from the IVRA Meeting and use it to foster the development of radiology in their own country.
 The first Fellowships were awarded in 1991 and permitted veterinarians from Egypt, India and Romania to attend the 9th Meeting of the Association in the Netherlands (a list of previous recipients of the Travel Fellowships is given above).